chicio/chicio.github.io/_posts/2019-04-07-flow-javascript-types-typescript.md

 ```

 As you may expect with a standard npm script phase, I can invoke it in a shell with the command `npm run flow`.
 The final step of the setup was to install [flow-typed](https://github.com/flow-typed/flow-typed "flow typed").
 Flow-type is a repository of third-party library Flow interface definitions.
 In the next section I will explain to you why I need it (and also you will need it :wink:).
 Flow-typed must be installed globally.
-This could be done with the following command (I ran this command in the setup script I have for my website, that I launch when I have to prepare the development enviroment on a new computer):
+This could be done with the following command (I ran this command in the setup script I have for my website, that I launch when I have to prepare the development environment on a new computer):

 ```shell
 npm install --global flow-typed